yjb94/react-native-frame/README.md

 # react-native-frame
-wireframe application for react native with mobx / styled-component / react-navigation
+wireframe application for react native with mobx / styled-components / react-navigation

 ## Version compatible
 this project is configured with RN 0.61.4, created by `npx react-native init`